Skip to content

 Mixing drugs significantly increases the risk of overdose, which is an emergency that may have fatal consequences without prompt medical attention.
 Speedballing has claimed the lives of thousands of people, including celebrities like River Phoenix, John Belushi, and Chris Farley.

-Statistics reveal that a staggeringly large number of drug overdose deaths involve multiple substances, such as opioids, alcohol, stimulants, and benzodiazepines.
+Statistics reveal that a staggeringly large number of drug overdose deaths involve multiple substances, such as alcohol, stimulants, opioids and benzodiazepines.
 For instance, 40% of overdose deaths involving illicitly manufactured fentanyl in 2020 also involved stimulants like cocaine.

 Respiratory failure is another major—and potentially fatal—risk associated with speedballing.
 Mixing stimulants and depressants causes the body to process them simultaneously, creating a “push-pull” effect, which can cause a massive strain on your entire system, including respiration.